Table of Contents

 #61 Go for a treasure hunt

 Challenge your toddler to find pretty flowers, rocks, or branches.
-Then, help them learn the names of the things they’ve picked up.
+Then, help them learn the names of what they’ve picked up.
 If you don’t know, that’s OK, you can learn together!

 #62 Make sock puppets

 If you have missing socks, turn the lonely sock into a puppet.
-Use markers to draw a face, slip them on your hand, and use it to tell stories.
+Use markers to draw a face, slip it on your hand, and use it to tell stories.

 Artistic Activities to Try for Fun

-Whether you consider yourself an artist or not, creativity can be a fun outlet and form of expression.
+Whether you consider yourself an artist or not, creativity can be a fun outlet and expression.
 Try not to compare yourself to others.
-Instead, simply enjoy the act of making things.
+Instead, enjoy the act of making things.

 #63 Learn lettering

-Lettering is a pretty inexpensive artistic endeavor—all you need is a brush pen and some paper.
+Lettering is an inexpensive artistic endeavor—you only need a brush pen, and some paper.
 Once you know the basics of lettering, it can come in handy for everything from writing on birthday cards to making customized place settings.

 If you’re interested in getting started, here is a video that teaches you the basics: